abdulkhader86/apigee-ci-cd/README.md

-# Continuous Integration for Apigee Proxies using Maven - Testing
+# Continuous Integration for Apigee Proxies using Maven

 ![CI for Apigee Proxies](docs/images/apigee-ci.png)